“This is not a Eulogy”

 Godden encourages wild audience participation on this album, hoots, chanting, cat calls, and raucous laughter. ”My tits are more feminist than your tits” is a hilarious but also taut poetic rant about the way the public can police and hold in judgement women’s bodies.
 But it is worth noting that Godden’s most wildly participatory pieces are her most controlled—the rhythm of her poetic works is not lost on the listener, as she can orchestrate her audiences to react as part of the performances.

+As truly entertaining as she can be, Godden can also appear vulnerable.
+Rather, she can appear open about her own personal vulnerabilities, having known genuine tragedy, her father having committed suicide.
 In “This Is Not Another Eulogy,” she imagines her own suicide, though in magical realist terms.
 I urge you to listen to it alongside an excerpt from Springfield Road about her father leaving their home, a moment presaging his later permanent desertion: “We cried as we heard you turn your key in the ignition.”
 The children’s yearning is palpable in the tick and whir of this first line.
 And finally, here is Godden at her nuanced and poetic best: “That afternoon became a shrine, a cave … I took a stick and scratched our names there.”

-You can read my interview with Salena Godden for The Woven Tale Press here
+You can read my interview with Salena Godden for The Woven Tale Press here.

 Copyright 2016 Woven Tale Press LLC.
 All Rights Reserved.